PaulRBerg/prb-proxy/README.md

 [license-badge]: https://img.shields.io/badge/License-MIT-blue.svg

 PRBProxy is a **proxy contract that allows for the composition of Ethereum transactions on behalf of the contract owner**, acting as a smart wallet that enables multiple contract calls within a single transaction.
-Externally owned accounts (EOAs) do not have this functionality; they are limited to interacting with only one contract per transaction.
+In Ethereum, externally owned accounts (EOAs) do not have this functionality; they are limited to interacting with only one contract per transaction.

 Some key features of PRBProxy include: